West Virginia touts COVID-19 vaccination success story as national rollout sputters

 West Virginia opted out of the distribution partnership between the federal government and two national pharmacy chains, CVS and Walgreens, for the immunization of residents at nursing homes and long-term care facilities.
 Instead, the state relied on a network of independent pharmacies and by the end of last month had offered the vaccine to all congregant-care residents.

-John Beckner, senior director of strategic initiatives at the National Community Pharmacists Association, said that local approach helped build trust with members of the community, especially those in the state’s 214 long-term care facilities.
+John Beckner, senior director of strategic initiatives at the National Community Pharmacists Association, said that local approach helped build trust.

 “It’s a complicated situation when you go into a nursing home,” Beckner told Reuters.
 “These folks are, for the most part, bedridden, they’ve got complex health conditions.
 Seeing a familiar face, a trusted face, goes a long way.”